-Welcome to a simpler world where a professional YouTube banner design can take you just a few minutes.
+Welcome to a simpler world where a professional YouTube banner design can take you just a few minutes, especially if you want an image without much text on it.
 That being said, you need some tips to take you to the next level.
 We’ll include a great tool to create YouTube banners, some excellent examples that we spotted as well as quick tips to help you design your first (or maybe your new) YouTube banner.

 What makes a good YouTube banner?

 A good YouTube banner is basically a combination of good design (which we’ll discuss later) and brand presence.
 Your YouTube banner is another chance to communicate something about your brand to casual onlookers.
 You have to put some effort into the banner for the sake of first impressions because that is what will ultimately appeal to potential followers.